PBfront

 Passive Design

-Junko will give some talk about passive design this summer in Kobe, Japan.
+Junko gave some talk about passive design in Kobe, Japan.

 http://kiito.jp/schedule/seminar/article/3690/